Facial Palsy & Bell’s Palsy Compensation Claims

-To find out more, call us today for a no-obligation chat on 0345 872 6666, or fill in our online contact form to request a call back at your convenience.
-We handle cases on a no win, no fee basis.
+To find out more, call our medical negligence solicitors today for a no-obligation chat on 0345 872 6666, or fill in our online contact form to request a call back at your convenience.

 How JMW Can Help

-JMW’s team will listen sympathetically to you and explain clearly how the facial palsy compensation claim process works and what we can do on your behalf.
+JMW’s team will listen sympathetically to you and explain clearly how the facial palsy compensation claim process works, and what we can do on your behalf.
 We understand that this process can seem complex and daunting, which is why we will be available to support you at every stage.
+We will help you to seek compensation if you think medical negligence is the cause of your child's condition.

-The medical negligence team at JMW is highly regarded throughout the UK, and includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society's specialist panel of clinical negligence solicitors.
+The medical negligence solicitors at JMW are led by Eddie Jones, a recognised expert in the field of birth injury compensation.
+Our team is highly regarded throughout the UK, and includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society's specialist panel of clinical negligence solicitors.

 How to Make a Facial Palsy Compensation Claim